From Unbox to First Spin¶

 The Tinymovr Servo Kit motor and encoder are already calibrated.
 If you have your own setup, or if you experience problems with prior calibration, you’ll need to go through the following brief calibration procedure.

 Follow the on-screen prompts.
 The motor will produce an audible beep and rotate in one direction.
 Your Tinymovr is now ready for operation.
-Navigate to tmx->motor.
-This will reveal identified motor parameters, namely: phase resistance, phase inductance, number of pole pairs and encoder ticks.
+Navigate to tm1->motor.
+This will reveal identified motor parameters, namely: phase resistance (R), phase inductance (L) and number of pole pairs.